ericenouen/ericenouen.github.io/_pages/research.md

 (Picture from _A computational multi-objective optimization method to improve energy efficiency and thermal comfort in dwellings_)

 Previous methods optimize multiple solutions at once to get closer and closer to the pareto front, however, we used the predictor-corrector method described in this work: [Efficient Continuous Pareto Exploration in Multi-Task Learning](https://arxiv.org/abs/2006.16434) to more efficiently explore the pareto front by exploring from one or multiple solutions on the pareto front to find more optimal solutions.
-We also applied Krylov recycling methods to their technique to reuse computation between exploration steps.

 The preprint is available here: [Efficient first-order predictor-corrector multiple objective optimization for fair misinformation detection](https://arxiv.org/abs/2209.07245)